Battleground states ask: Is voting in America too easy – or too hard?

 In both Georgia and Arizona, which also flipped for Mr. Biden and sent two Democratic senators to the Capitol, widespread demographic shifts may be changing the political makeup in the states in ways that will endure past 2020.

-Those demographic and political shifts underscore, says state Rep. Salman, how efforts to restrict the vote ultimately failed to silence the resolve of the majority.
+Those demographic and political shifts underscore, says state Representative Salman, how efforts to restrict the vote ultimately failed to silence the resolve of the majority.
 “It’s actually very exciting that ... we are succeeding in an election system where there have been barriers put in place.”